PamPayne/austria/austria-explanations-en.md

 Receiving a tip does not grant the whistleblower any party rights or inspection rights.
 The whistleblower is helped by the fact that the gambling supervisory authority will confront the applicant for a licence with his information, insofar as it is relevant in the light of section 14 (2) no. 2 GSpG, in the context of the licence award procedure.

 Statements contrary to the facts in a licence award procedure and the disregard of a promise made to an authority are likely to shake confidence in the integrity and reliability of a licence applicant.
 Therefore, depending on the stage of the proceedings at which such things emerge, either the preferential treatment under the last sentence of § 14.2a GSpG should not occur, or the concession should be withdrawn.
-If it turns out that the licence applicant or a trademark or trademark owner attributable to him has organised prohibited games of chance during the relevant period ("cooling-off period" or "blocking period"), contrary to the declaration of conformity issued, this will result in the non-grant or withdrawal of the licence.
+If it turns out that the licence applicant or a trademark or trademark owner attributable to him has organised prohibited games of chance during the relevant period ("**cooling-off period**" or "**blocking period**"), contrary to the declaration of conformity issued, this will result in the non-grant or withdrawal of the licence.
 These legal consequences should not occur only in minor cases.

-The fact that the violation may only be "minor" means that a strict standard must be applied.
+The fact that the violation may only be "**minor**" means that a strict standard must be applied.
 However, for example, a negative individual case concerning a sister company (in which the concession weaver has only a limited or only indirect opportunity to see and exert influence) does not need to stand in the way of the granting of a licence.

 In the past, it has been observed that gambling companies have used the mechanisms of foreign insolvency or bankruptcy proceedings to circumvent repayment claims of aggrieved players.
 To the extent that this has been the case, the injured players are therefore to be compensated for the payment defaults incurred by the licence applicant or its group.